LukaszMrugala/zephyr/coverity/README.md

 ### Things to Remember:
 •	Update the Zephyr SDK to the Most Recent Version.
 Check if a newer SDK version is released at https://www.zephyrproject.org/developers/#downloads and then follow the instructions to setup the development environment setup for Zephyr here: Getting started guide at https://www.zephyrproject.org/developers/#downloads

-•	Check if you are passing you are passing all the arguments while running run-cov.sh.
+•	Check if you are passing all the arguments while running run-cov.sh.

 1st Argument:  Path to Coverity Bin Installation Example: $HOME/cov-analysis-linux64-2019.03/bin